The Power of Hope in Jayde's Life

 Ms. Sarah and her Reframe intern Iesha established goals for Jayde and began working one-on-one for an hour each day.
 They started small, identifying each letter and sounding them out.
 As she improved, Jayde began working on lessons through Headsprout, a reading program that uses effective, interactive online episodes to teach K-5 students.
 Here, Jayde began to excel, working independently through various lessons on a regular basis.

-“At the beginning of the year, Jayde took a literacy assessment where her baseline score was 353, which is very low.
-Recently, I re-tested her and she scored a 709, which is grade equivalent of an 8th-month Kindergartner, and a huge improvement.
+“At the beginning of the year, Jayde took a literacy assessment where her baseline score was 353.
+Recently, I re-tested her and she scored a 709, which is grade equivalent of an 8th-month Kindergartner.
 She went from not being able to identify any letters in the alphabet to knowing all of the letters and their sounds.
 She is the most improved learner I have ever worked with,” said Ms. Sarah.

 From the beginning, Ms. Sarah knew it was going to take time and repetition in order for Jayde to develop into a better reader.
 She constantly advocated for Jayde to ensure she was receiving the proper assistance, whether in school or at The Leadership Academy.